Credit transfer (including recognition of prior learning)

 - a unit syllabus including unit synopsis, assessment requirements, numbers of hours and textbooks used for each unit you're seeking credit for.

 When to apply

-Where credit has not been assessed prior to enrolment in the course, individual students must apply for credit by the end of the first week of their first semester of study.
+Where credit has not been assessed prior to enrolment in the course, students must apply for credit by the end of the first week of their first semester of study.
 Credit may still be assessed for late applications, but there is no guarantee that the course structure will permit it to be granted.

 The faculty will notify you of the outcome of your credit assessment via email.